BizTheHabesha/readme-generator/README.md

 # README Generator
-A short node pgram that will create a README for your project to be used on Github.
+A short node program that will create a README for your project to be used on Github.
 Just answer a short few questions.
 ## Table of Contents
 - [README Generator](#readme-generator)
   - [Table of Contents](#table-of-contents)